portworx/px-docs/knowledgebase/faqs.md

 ### Can Portworx work with any drive vendor?
 Yes.
 Portworx can recognize any drive and its type, capacity and IOPS capability and use it appropriately for the given workload.

-### Do I need to create a RAID group or do I present all the drives to Portworx individually?
+### Should I use a H/W RAID controller, or should I present all the drives to Portworx individually?
-There is no nead to pre-prepare a RAID group.
-Portworx will appropriately place raid drives into different tiers based on their profile.
+Portworx prefers a H/W RAID controller, if available.

 ###  Device names are not guaranteed to be consistent.
 Drive lettters can change, as is the case if using Openstack.
 Is there a way for Portworx to use UUID instead of device names?